CytoSport

 CytoSport is an American manufacturer of sports-oriented nutritional products, or "supplements" based in Benicia, California.
-It offers a line of protein-enhanced powders, shakes, and bars, and has broken into the mainstream market with a ready-to-drink form of protein supplement Muscle Milk, a non-dairy beverage which is trans-fat- and lactose-free, contains no high fructose corn syrup and is shelf stable.
-Muscle Milk mainly markets on taste by using familiar milkshake flavors such as banana, milk chocolate and vanilla to drive consumers to the product, along with multiple drink sizes and formats, including powders and being sold in convenience stores alongside regular energy drinks and sports drinks.
+It is a subsidiary of PepsiCo organized under the Gatorade line of products, and is primarily known for its line of Muscle Milk protein supplement products, primarily in the form of ready-to-drink beverages and powders.
 In Canada, the product is branded as Muscle Mlk, a modification required in Canada to avoid confusion with milk.
+CytoSport also formerly produced supplemental products under the Monster Milk and CytoMax brands.

 History

 CytoSport was founded in 1998 by the father/son team of Greg and Mike Pickett.
 It produces its powder products and pre-blends of ready-to-drink products at a 150000 sqft manufacturing facility.

 Its products are endorsed by running back Adrian Peterson and by college swimming coach Mike Bottom.

 TSG Consumer Partners has financed Cytosport.
 The company reportedly earned US$200 million in 2008, and received the Small Company of the Year Award at the 16th annual Beverage Forum presented by Beverage World magazine and Beverage Marketing Corporation.
 Hormel announced it was acquiring CytoSport for $450 million in 2014.